 Your daily drive-thru coffee is probably costing you somewhere in the neighborhood of $65–120 each month.
 Grab some high-quality beans and a nice travel mug.
-Then, turn on the coffeepot and sip away the savings.
+Then, turn on the coffee maker and stick it to Starbucks!

 6. Change your office hours.